 If you are fearing losing your job, focus on being competent, doing a good job, and being respected and rewarded accordingly.
 If you are fearing losing your money, focus on being successful financially, making smart decisions, and living an abundant life.

-Fear is fed by your thoughts, and taking your thoughts away from fear eliminates the energy to the fear.
+Fear is fed by your thoughts, and taking your thoughts away from fear eliminates its energy.

 Recognize that the essential component of worry is always future orientation.
 When you worry, you invariably focus on something that might happen but hasn’t happened yet.
 Knowing this takes away much of its power.

-The stress will release and your body will relax and you can then focus on feeding better thinking into your consciousness.
+The stress will release, your body will relax, and you can then focus on feeding better thinking into your consciousness.
 My students understand that it is your thoughts and beliefs that create your reality.

 Worry causes stress, which in turn affects our health and our decision-making process.
 You don’t make good decisions when you’re worried.